Bluegrass Fish and Wildlife Area

 North of Bluegrass Fish and Wildlife Area: (labeled on DeLorme Map 60 C 10 as 590' elevation).
 Take Boonville-New Harmony Road east through Bluegrass Fish and Wildlife Area to St. John’s Road.
 Turn north at St. John’s Road and then at the top of the hill turn east at Gander Road.
 Drive slowly to bird along Gander Road to a sign that says Gander Cemetery.
 Birding along the cemetery road is good for woodland birds, but do not attempt to enter private property.
 Great during migration for tanagers, warblers, orioles.

-Newburgh Dam Overlook
+Newburgh Lock and Dam Overlook

 Off Hwy.
 662 at the junction with Hwy.
 66. Drive up to the top of the hill and wander around, or park at the dam parking lot and walk the paved trail up the hill after checking the dam area for gulls and nesting Cliff Swallows.
 Many of the migrant song birds may be found here.
 The Overlook area is an old home site whose owner obviously loved exotic trees.